 Maya joined Watsi on July 16th, 2015.
-Four years ago, Maya became the 1936th member to automatically support a new Watsi patient every month.
-Since then, 3,891 more people have become monthly donors!
-Maya's most recent donation supported Jane, a farmer from Kenya, to fund a fracture repair.
+Six years ago, Maya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Maya's most recent donation supported Khin, a hardworking mother from Burma, to fund a leg amputation to treat her cancer.